 In his (1988) Edward Wierenga attempts to supply the missing details.
 He notes that Anselm holds that souls could be wholly present in more than one place, provided that they sensed in more than one place, and that Anselm (in his Proslogion) adds that perception for God is a matter of having direct or immediate knowledge.
 Combining these two ideas, Anselm could say that God is present everywhere in virtue of having immediate knowledge of what is happening everywhere.
 Brian Leftow (1989) objects to the details of this interpretation and proposes instead that, for Anselm, God is everywhere in virtue of his power.
 We will explore the combination of knowledge and power below.
 It should be noted, however, as Christopher Conn (2011) emphasizes, that Anselm himself discusses time in conjunction with space; perhaps an adequate interpretation of Anselm would exploit this idea and develop an account, as Conn suggests, according to which God “contains” all of space-time.

 The two ideas of knowledge and power figure prominently in the account of omnipresence given by Thomas Aquinas (1225–1274), which we will take up in the next section.
 Section 3 will consider two 20th century proposals very much in the spirit of Aquinas’s.
 Some treatments of the problem of omnipresence seem to have the consequence that God is related to the world as though it is his body.
 That will be the subject of Section 4.
-In the final section we will consider several recent proposals that depart from the traditional formula.
+In Section 5 we will consider several recent proposals that depart from the traditional formula.

 2. Power, Knowledge, and Essence